montoyamoraga/project-teensy-max-midi-video/README.md

 * Connect the computer to the three monitors.
 * Connect the lights to the control boxes.
 * Connect the USB Hub to the computer.
-* Connect the three boxes to the USB Hub, the order does not matter.
+* Connect the three control boxes to the USB Hub, the order does not matter.

 ### Running the software